shpml/fundamentals/03_chapter/02_lessontemp.md

 **font-family**

 To adjust the font of your selected text element, use the font-family property.
 For the value, enter the name of the font to which you’d like to alter your text.
 To be safe, try putting a comma after your selected font and enter a generic family as a fallback.
 If the web browser doesn’t support the font you selected, it will choose the fallback.
+For example:

 ```css
 h1 {